CRED-CLUB/synth-android/README.md

 Synth renders neumorphic components only on devices running API 28 (Pie) or later.
 This is because Synth internally uses [`BlurMaskFilter`](https://developer.android.com/reference/android/graphics/BlurMaskFilter) to render shadows and highlights which are drawn outside of the view bounds — this allows you to align Synth views with other views easily.

-Below API 28, to make `BlurMaskFilter` work, we need to use [hardware acceleration](https://developer.android.com/guide/topics/graphics/hardware-accel) on the view which causes the shadows and highlights to be clipped.
-To circumvent this, Synth would need to introduce padding to the views which might cause issues with alignments and so on.
+The issue below API 28, is, to make `BlurMaskFilter` work, we need to use [hardware acceleration](https://developer.android.com/guide/topics/graphics/hardware-accel) on the view which causes the shadows and highlights to be clipped.
+We could solve for this by adding padding to the views (similar to how CardView does it) but chose not to because of alignment issues.

 In lieu of this, we decided to introduce "compat" version of all our views which render a simple single colored background on the view on devices below API 28.